MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/administering-apps/license-tracking/index.md

 If you have not installed a version of IBM License Metric Tool that supports IBM Software License Metric Tag or SWID (software identification) files, you can review the license usage with the License Tracking reports in MobileFirst Operations Console.
 For more information, see [License Tracking report](#license-tracking-report).

 ### About PVU-based licensing using SWID files
-If you have purchased IBM MobileFirst Platform Foundation Extension V8.0.0 offering, it is licensed under the Processor Value Unit (PVU) metric.
+If you have purchased IBM MobileFirst Foundation Extension V8.0.0 offering, it is licensed under the Processor Value Unit (PVU) metric.

 The PVU calculation is based on IBM License Metric Tool's support for ISO/IEC 19970-2 and SWID files.
 The SWID files are written to the server when the IBM Installation Manager installls MobileFirst or MobileFirst Analytics Server.
 When the IBM License Metric Tool discovers an invalid SWID file for a product according to the current catalog, a warning sign is displayed on the Software Catalog widget.
 For more information on how the IBM License Metric Tool works with SWID files, see [https://www.ibm.com/support/knowledgecenter/SS8JFY_9.2.0/com.ibm.lmt.doc/Inventory/overview/c_iso_tags.html](https://www.ibm.com/support/knowledgecenter/SS8JFY_9.2.0/com.ibm.lmt.doc/Inventory/overview/c_iso_tags.html).